The Marvin Moser Clinical Hypertension Award

 - Engraved plaque

-- Ground transportation expenses to attend the conference
+- Ground transportation to and from the awardee’s home airport to the conference

 - Meal reimbursement up to $70 for the awardee (alcohol excluded)